Good to know

 Outsole.
 The Five Ten Quantum is capable of gripping on most types of rocky surfaces because of its 4.2-mm-thick Stealth C4 outsole.
 Its sticky rubber composition gives climbers enough traction to gain a foothold on tricky terrain.
 The sole’s rear portion extends to the heel section for added heel-hooking assistance.

 The Five Ten Quantum’s low-top lined upper is made primarily of Clarino fabric.
-It is a fully synthetic material that prevents the shoe from stretching.
+It is a fully synthetic material that prevents the shoe from stretching beyond half a size.
 A rubber rand wraps around the upper’s base for added protection and security when dealing with tricky surfaces.

 Its lacing system uses a flat lace and eight pairs of eyelets to manage the shoe’s fit.
 The Quantum’s perforated Adiaprene tongue provides both comfort and breathability.
 It also has two pull tabs around the collar for easy on and off.